BaybhinProgramming25/Transcript-Parser/README.md

 More about the program: This program is a **CLI** based software that prompts users to input a PDF of their choosing for it to be **parsed**.
 The data that is parsed is then store onto **MongoDB** with the help of the **FastAPI** to handle user request handling as well as perform **CRUD** based operations

-Note: There were some libraries used that may require downloading on the user-end using **pip install**

-Modules Used:
-- threading
-- PyPDF2
-- os
-- openpyxl
+# Technologies Used

-- sys
+- Python
-- requests
+- FastAPI
-- json
+- MongoDB
-- datetime
+- Docker

 How to Run The Code: